junechakma/wexford-educare/coursedata.md

 ### **Start Your Finance Career Today**

 Ready to take the next step?
-To learn more and receive expert guidance on your application, contact the advisory team at **Blossom Educare**.
+To learn more and receive expert guidance on your application, contact the advisory team at **Wexford Educare**.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 BSc (Hons) Business Management (3 Years)
 ----------------------------------------